Are there any drawbacks to personal health records?

 Will the information be kept private?

 Perhaps the most common concerns about personal health records are about privacy and security.
 To address these concerns, reputable systems follow industry best practices, such as making their privacy policies public and submitting to monitoring by independent organizations.
-Also, the federal government is working to strengthen rules governing the security of health information held by personal health record systems.
+In addition, federal laws have been put in place to to protect the security of personal health information.

 Where do I start?